MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Custom Retry Blocks

 If you make a custom code request has hasn't been executed recently, the server needs a few seconds to activate your environment.
-The request will return a 503 response code with a header specifying when to retry. <b>The iOS SDK reads this header and retries the request automatically.</b> As the developer you have the option to specify a retry block, so in the case of a 503 response, the SDK will call your retry block instead of automatically retrying the request.
+The request will return a 503 response code with a header specifying when to retry. <b>The iOS SDK reads this header and retries the request automatically.</b> As the developer you have the option to specify a retry block, so in the case of a 503 response, the SDK will execute your retry block instead of automatically retrying the request.

 The first step is to define an instance of `SMRequestOptions` that you'll pass to your `performCustomCodeRequest:` method.
 Next you'll define a service unavailable retry block: